OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 Player Choice & Equipping:
 The player selects one of the three Trinkets.
 Upon confirmation, a reward_chosen signal is emitted with a payload like {"type": "trinket", "trinket_id": "Trinket1A"}.
-GameManager handles this signal and instructs RunState to add the chosen trinket_id to the first available empty "" slot in its active_trinkets array.
+GameManager handles this signal and instructs RunState to add the chosen trinket to the first available empty slot in the `player_trinkets` container.
+AbilityResolver and UI read from this container.
 The run_data_changed signal is emitted, causing the Main.gd UI to update and display the newly equipped Trinket in the top bar.
 Section F: UI Contract & Interaction Model
 This section defines how Trinkets are presented to the player and the rules for interacting with them.
 Location: A dedicated HBoxContainer in the TopArea of the main UI.
 Structure: Contains 5 persistent SlotView children.
 Population: Main.gd subscribes to the run_data_changed signal.
-When the signal is received, it repopulates the slots with TrinketView instances based on the contents of RunState.active_trinkets.
+When the signal is received, it repopulates the slots with TrinketView instances based on the contents of RunState.player_trinkets.
 Interaction Contract:
 The TrinketViews are configured in INSPECTION_ONLY mode.
 A single click on a TrinketView opens the TrinketInspectionWindow for that Trinket, anchored to the view.